CartoDB/torque-tiles/1.0/spec.md

 ]
 ```

-In the above example, just like our [core][Core tile] above, we report the number of pixels with events followed by the x coordinates and then the y coordinates.
+In the above example, just like our [core](Core tile) above, we report the number of pixels with events followed by the x coordinates and then the y coordinates.
 In the third row we list the number of values to expect in each pixel.
 So in this case, pixels 1-3 only have a single value.
 The last pixel has two values.
 In the final row, we list the value of each event.
 We see values 2, 4, 1 for pixels 1 through 3 respectively.
 Finally, for pixel 4, we see one value of 5 and a second value of 4.

 ##### Example